brad-mortensen/Sprint-Challenge-Authentication/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

-1. What is the purpose of using _sessions_?
+1. What is the purpose of using sessions?
+    • Sessions allow servers store information about the client.
 2. What does bcrypt do to help us store passwords in a secure manner.
+    • Bcrypt hashes the passwords so that it’s stored securely.
 3. What does bcrypt do to slow down attackers?
+    • Bcrypt hashes the passwords multiple times making more difficult for attackers.
 4. What are the three parts of the JSON Web Token?
+    • Header, payload, and signatures.
 ## Project Description - User Management System - Jokes On YoU!

 - What we have here is a wise-guy application. _Dad jokes_ are all the rage these days.